bluejet80/react_app1/README.md

 All the class names that we create follow a certain specification called **BEM** which stands for **Block Element Modifier**.

 more information on this can be found here [BEM by Example](https://sparkbox.com/foundry/bem_by_example)

+So in this course we setup the navbar to work on various devices using media queries.

+### Header

+The next component we will work on is the Header.